thindil/hunter/README.md

-Hunter is a graphical file manager for Linux, inspired by [Ranger](https://ranger.github.io/).
+Hunter is a graphical and console file manager for Linux, inspired by [Ranger](https://ranger.github.io/).
 At this moment, Hunter is under development and have all basic features of a file manager.
 To open files, the program uses default applications from [XDG MIME Application Specification](https://specifications.freedesktop.org/mime-apps-spec/mime-apps-spec-latest.html).